samyak19098/IR2022_A1_62/README.md

 If present we checked if the document Id was present in the posting of that token.
 If absent we added the document Id in the posting of the token and incremented the frequency count by 1.

-After this we first sorted the entire data structures by the term or the token and converted it to alphabetical order
+After this we first sorted the entire data structures by the term in alphabetical order.

 Then, we sorted the each individual posting list in ascending order of the document ids and finally our inverted index was ready

 #### 2) Creating the logical operators query